 I was eager to tour the site located 12-miles northeast of Cody Wy and with the directions downloaded into the GPS, I was on the property before they opened.

 I drove past the main building towards the walking tour memorial above the main building where I captured the photos below.

+Nearby was another plaque honoring the names of 15- US service members from this camp who died during combat during the war.
+This confinement camp incarcerated 14,025 Japanese-Americans during World War II.
 The actual museum is open to the public with an admission fee, $7.00 for adults $5.00 for students/seniors, anyone under 12 is free.

-As we walked and talked of about American History, I listened to how their parents and grandparents were ordered, then forcibly removed from their homes, job, and communities during WWII.
+We all walked along the memorial tour and talked about America’s History during this time, and I listened and learned how their parents and grandparents were ordered, then forcibly removed from their homes, jobs, and communities during WWII.

-However, we all agreed that Americans must recognize, understand, and admit our historical mistakes, but more importantly, learn from our mistakes, and apologize for our horrible past.
+However, we all agreed that Americans citizens must openly recognize, understand, and admit our historical prejudicial mistakes, but more importantly, learn from our mistakes, and apologize for our horrible past.

 I believe in the establishment of the American holiday of “apology” to yearly recognize the genocidal, horrors created by the establishment America.

 The first apologies are for the indigenous people whose ancestors occupied the land we currently stand upon as American’s.
 Next should be the yearly apology to the descendants of African-Americans, Mexican-Americans, Japanese-Americans and all minority groups in America who suffered systemically, documented and repeated prejudice by the America government.

 America’s diversity is not routinely revealed or shown in American, politics or mass media.
 But America’s future is currently being defined by the diversity of its people of color, religion, and ethnicity who are progressively moving to the forefront of American politics and mass media while educating American citizen’s who refuse to acknowledge America as the most diverse country in the world.